voxpupuli/voxpupuli.github.io/docs/index.md

 version number to the target version, removing all release candidate identifiers, i.e. from `0.10.7-rc0` to `0.10.7`.
 Here's an example:
 [puppet-extlib's 0.10.7 release](https://github.com/voxpupuli/puppet-extlib/pull/43).
-In most cases it is sufficient to update CHANGELOG.md and metadata.json.
+In most cases it is sufficient to update metadata.json.
 We try to honor [semantic versioning](http://semver.org/) and decided that dropping ruby1.8 support is a major change and requires a major version bump for the module.
 (Only the minor version should be bumped if the module is pre version 1.0 and ruby 1.8 support has been dropped.)

-Get community feedback on the release pr, get it merged.

-Checkout an updated copy of master (`git checkout master; git fetch origin; git pull origin master`)

 If necessary, run `bundle install` before continuing.
 If you want you can also only install the needed gems: